buildcosmo/widget-sdk/packages/create-cosmo-widget/templates/template-react/README.md

 # My Cosmo Widget

 Change this file to add a description for your widget.
-This description will be shown in the Cosmo widget store.
+This description will be shown in the marketplace.

 ## Features